Skip to content

 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!

-With so much to do, and such easy access from home (i.e. no need for flights, COVID tests, quarantines or suspicious immigration officials) Canmore fit perfectly as the first leg of our “slow travel in Canada” fall trip.
+With so much to do, and such easy access from home (roughly a 7-hr drive from Saskatoon), we have visited Canmore many times, from short camping visits to 1-month apartment stays.
 These days we lean more toward longer stays in fewer destinations, giving us a chance to explore more thoroughly, familiarize ourselves and, of course, not have a long, tiring travel day twice a week.

 The 10 Best Things to Do in Canmore

-Our list of the 10 best things to do in Canmore starts off with hiking.
-Obviously, this area features incredible scenery and an almost endless list of amazing hiking trails.
+No matter how much time you have to spend in Canomre, though, you should be able to make use of our list of the best things to do in Canmore.
+Not surprisingly, considering the fabulous mountain setting, the list starts off with hiking.
 Between Canmore, Kananaskis, Banff, Lake Louise and even Kootenay and Yoho, the hard part isn’t finding a great trail, it’s narrowing down the list.

-Throw in the volatility of fall weather and we’ve spent our time here frantically tackling as many of the top hikes as possible, each one seemingly leading us to another idea or recommendation.
+Over the years, we’ve spent our time in Canmore frantically tackling as many of the top hikes as possible, each one seemingly leading us to another idea or recommendation.
 Tough problem to have, I know.

-There are many choices for an easy walk or stroll in the town of Canmore.
-More details are on our list of 15 Easy Hikes Near Canmore.
-Our three favourites in Canmore are the following:
+There are many choices for an easy walk or stroll in the town of Canmore and you can read about them in much more details on our list of Best Easy Hikes Near Canmore, but our three favourites in town are the following:

 Policeman Creek Boardwalk